 The Small Business Jobs Act of 2010 (the “Act”) became law in the fall of 2010.
-The Act created the State Small Business Credit Initiative, funded with $1.5 billion to strengthen state lending programs that support small businesses and manufacturers.
+The Act created the State Small Business Credit Initiative to strengthen state lending programs that support small businesses and manufacturers.
 The $1.9 trillion American Rescue Plan Act of 2021 (ARPA) reauthorized the Small Business Jobs Act of 2010 to provide $10 billion to fund the State Small Business Credit Initiative (SSBCI 2.0) as a response to the economic effects of the COVID-19 pandemic.

-The State of Georgia application to the U.S. Treasury was approved and the allocation agreement executed in December 2011.
+The State of Georgia application to the U.S. Treasury was approved and the allocation agreement executed in November 2022.
 GHFA EDFI/Georgia Department of Community Affairs (DCA) is the administrator of the program.
-Per the agreement, the oversight with the U.S. Treasury expired on March 31, 2017.
-The SSBCI Program is now a state-administered revolving loan program.

 Advantages and Opportunities for Georgia Lenders

 - Credit enhancements to strengthen bank loans and reduce risk

 - Delegated lending model where lenders manage underwriting

 - Streamlined procedures and quick response to project loan requests